ibm-cloud-docs/containers/storage-cos-install-addon.md

 - You can use an existing bucket by specifying the bucket name in your PVC.
 - If you provide a bucket name and that bucket doesn't exist, then a bucket with that name is created.
-- If you don't provide a bucket name, then a bucket with the naming convention `temp-xxx` is created.
+- If you don't provide a bucket name, then a bucket with the naming convention `s3fs-<timestamp>-xxx` or `rclone-<timestamp>-xxx` is created, based on the mounter type.
 - Buckets are deleted based on reclaim policy defined in your storage class.
     - If `reclaimPolicy: Delete` is set, the bucket is deleted when the PVC is deleted.
     - If `reclaimPolicy: Retain` is set, the bucket is retained even after the PVC is deleted.